 Click here to check out the recipe!

 One of the popular ones is the ang ku kuih or red tortoise cake.
-It is a hit among Malaysians due to its sweet taste and soft texture.
+Of Hokkien origin, these bite-sized goodies are a hit among Malaysians due to their sweet taste and soft texture.

-This traditional Chinese desert that has been passed down from generation to generation by the Peranakans.
-The skin of the angku is made of glutinous rice which has sticky texture and chewy when eaten.
-It is usually filled with green beans, red beans or mung beans paste and placed on a piece of banana leaf before steaming.
+The Peranakans have been passing down this traditional Chinese dessert from one generation to the next.
+The skin of Ang Ku Kuih is made of glutinous rice and mashed sweet potato, which gives it a sticky and chewy texture.
+Typically, the cakes are filled with green beans, red beans, or mung bean paste, and placed on a piece of banana leaf before being steamed.

 Click here to check out the recipe!